-- During the Rural Veterinary Task Force's consultations, the AMM appealed for an increase in operating grants for Veterinary Service Districts (VSD), the reinstatement of provincial infrastructure grants to veterinary clinics, and the reevaluation of the funding formula for rural veterinary boards. - As VSDs were created for the purpose of attracting veterinarians to rural Manitoba, the AMM hopes the Task Force's recommendations will address this relatively stagnant level of funding as it is vital for attracting and retaining veterinarians in local communities. - Moreover, the discontinuation of Veterinary Technical Enhancement Grants in 2012 has exacerbated these trends. - Therefore, it is essential that the provincial government does not download any additional responsibilities or financial costs onto VSDs and municipalities. - The VSD funding formula should be reviewed as 20 out of 27 VSDs meet or exceed the \$19,000 maximum threshold for matching provincial funding on municipal contributions.
-Some clinics regularly incur costs of upwards of \$45,000 on an annual basis. - The AMM would appreciate to be briefed on the Task Force's Report, and hopes its recommendations will help leverage additional funding to support veterinary services throughout Manitoba.
+- During the Rural Veterinary Task Force's consultations, the AMM appealed for an increase in operating grants for Veterinary Service Districts (VSD), the reinstatement of provincial infrastructure grants to veterinary clinics, and the re-evaluation of the funding formula for rural veterinary boards. - As VSDs were created for the purpose of attracting veterinarians to rural Manitoba, the AMM hopes the Task Force's recommendations will address this relatively stagnant level of funding as it is vital for attracting and retaining veterinarians in local communities. - Moreover, the discontinuation of Veterinary Technical Enhancement Grants in 2012 has exacerbated these trends. - Therefore, it is essential that the provincial government does not download any additional responsibilities or financial costs onto VSDs and municipalities. - The VSD funding formula should be reviewed as 20 out of 27 VSDs meet or exceed the \$19,000 maximum threshold for matching provincial funding on municipal contributions.
+Some clinics regularly incur costs of upwards of \$45,000 on an annual basis. - The AMM hopes its recommendations will help leverage additional funding to support veterinary services throughout Manitoba.